alters-mit/tdw_sound20k/README.md

 ....TDW/
 ```

-**results.db** is a database containing metadata of every trial in the dataset.
+- **results.db** is a database containing metadata of every trial in the dataset.
 Use sqlite to read it.
+- **Sound20K/** is meant to replicate the original Sound20K dataset; **TDW/** expands upon it with additional models and scenarios.
+See below for more information.

 ## How to Use the Sound20K Dataset